EE510: Fundamentals of Elementary Education

 IV.
 Children's Book Evaluation (20 points)

-Describe how book could be used by elementary teacher.
-Be sure to provide specific ideas.
-(8)
+Describe how book could be used by elementary teacher

 V. World Wide Web resource review (10 points)